What is Technical Writing?

 This form of technical writing is very closely related to the previous one, as it pretty much accomplishes the same goal – to help the end-user.

-The only distinctions between the two are target audiences and their intended products.
+The only distinctions between the two are the target audiences and their intended products.

-Unlike traditional technical documentation, these instructions aren’t for highly complex, industrial-level machinery or equipment but day-to-day gadgets and software used by ordinary consumers and business professionals.
+Unlike traditional technical documentation, these instructions are for day-to-day gadgets and software used by ordinary consumers and business professionals, not highly complex, industrial-level machinery or equipment.

-Examples of technical writing include the instruction manuals we get with our brand new smartphones, car handbooks, and enterprise software instruction videos.
+Technical writing is included in the instruction manuals with our brand-new smartphones, car handbooks, and enterprise software instruction videos.

 The goal is to minimize tickets/requests for the customer service department, as the users will have everything they need to set up and get started with their product.